raspberrypilearning/popular-pets/en/step_3.md

 ## Create a Pie Chart

-Pie Charts are are useful way of showing data.
+Pie Charts are useful way of showing data.
 Let's do a survey of favourite pets in your Code Club and then present the data as a Pie Chart.

 + Ask your club leader to help organise a survey.
 You could record the results on a computer connected to a projector or a whiteboard that everyone can see.